MichaelHarrisCode/MichaelHarrisCode/README.md

 ## Who I am
 Hello, I'm Michael Harris.
-I'm currently a student pursuing a B.S. in Computer Science.
+I'm currently a community college graduate with an A.S in Computer Science.
 I consider myself a C programmer, but I'm knowledgeable in other languages.
 My goal is to become a Linux Kernel Developer.